§ Trust Spanning Protocol (TSP) Specification

 § Overview

-The Trust Spanning Protocol (TSP) facilitates secure communication between endpoints with potentially different identifier types, using message-based exchanges.
-As long as these endpoints use identifiers based on public key cryptography (PKC) with a verifiable trust root, TSP ensures their messages are authentic and, if optionally chosen, confidential.
-Moreover, it presents various privacy protection measures against metadata-based correlation exploitations.
-These attributes of TSP together allow endpoints to form authentic relationships rooted in their respective verifiable identifiers (VIDs), viewing TSP messages as virtual channels for trustworthy communication.
+The Trust Spanning Protocol (TSP) facilitates secure communication between endpoints with potentially different identifier types using message-based exchanges.
+As long as the endpoints use identifiers based on public key cryptography (PKC) with a verifiable trust root, TSP ensures their messages are authentic and if required, confidential.
+Moreover, it presents various privacy protection measures against metadata-based correlation exploits.
+These attributes of TSP allow endpoints to form authentic relationships rooted in their respective verifiable identifiers (VIDs), viewing TSP messages as virtual channels for trustworthy communication.

 In recent years, a wide variety of decentralized identifiers have been proposed or are being standardized to meet a diverse set of use cases and requirements.
-This diversity underscores the critical need for a universal method to interconnect these differing identifiers, akin to how the Internet Protocol (IP) interconnected various physical network designs during the initial phases of internet development.
-Such a universal interconnection method must preserve the inherent trust embedded in the identifiers and facilitate the exchange of trust information between endpoints.
-This is essential for accurately assessing the suitability of these identifiers for the specific applications in which the parties are engaged.
+This diversity underscores the critical need for a universal method to connect the systems these identifiers represent, akin to how the Internet Protocol (IP) connected various types of heterogeneous network designs during the initial phases of Internet development.
+Such a universal interconnection method must preserve the inherent trust embedded in the identifiers and facilitate the meaningful exchange of trust information between endpoints.
+This is essential for accurately assessing the suitability of the data these identifiers represent for the specific application contexts in which the parties may be engaged.

-Note that although this specification primarily addresses decentralized identifier types, existing centralized or federated identifier types, such as X.509 certificates, can fulfill the VID requirements outlined in this specification.
-This is achievable by adopting a compliant format and enhancing the trust foundation of their corresponding support systems and governance processes.
+Note that although this specification primarily addresses decentralized identifier types, existing centralized or federated identifier types such as X.509 certificates can fulfill the VID requirements outlined in this specification.
+This is achievable within this specification by adopting a compliant format and enhancing the trust foundation of their corresponding support systems and governance processes.

-Beyond offering enhanced trust properties compared to previous solutions and interoperability between VIDs, TSP is conceived as a universal protocol, serving as a foundation for various higher-layer protocols.
+Beyond offering enhanced trust properties when compared to previous solutions and focusing on the interoperability between differing types of VIDs, TSP is conceived as a universal protocol to serve as a foundation for various higher-layer protocols.
 This design approach draws inspiration from the success of the TCP/IP protocol suite.
 In the TSP context, directional TSP messages function as a unified primitive to bridge diverse endpoint types, similar to how IP packets enable inter-networking between distinct networks.
-Task level protocols or applications, intended to operate atop of TSP, mirror the roles of TCP or UDP, providing task-specific solutions while harnessing the core properties of the TSP.
-In order to fulfill such a foundational role, TSP keeps its message primitives simple, efficient, and as much as possible, eliminates unnecessary variants.
+Task level protocols or applications, intended to operate atop of TSP mirror the roles of TCP or UDP by providing task-specific solutions while harnessing the core properties of the TSP.
+In order to fulfill such a foundational role, TSP keeps its message primitives simple, efficient, and as much as possible eliminates unnecessary variants.

-TSP messages can traverse various transport mechanisms without making prior assumptions about their trustworthiness, although users may opt for specific underlying transport protocols for TSP based on various factors, including additional security considerations.
+TSP messages can traverse various transport mechanisms without making prior assumptions about their trustworthiness although users may opt for specific underlying transport protocols for TSP based on various factors such as additional operational or security considerations.
 TSP messages can be transported directly between endpoints (Direct Mode) or routed via intermediaries (Routed Mode).
-We first describe the direct mode, followed by the routing mechanism in Section 5.
+We first describe the Direct Mode in Section 3, followed by the routing mechanism in Section 5.

 TSP stands as the spanning layer protocol within the Trust over IP technology architecture [spec-in[form:TOIP-TAS]].
 It occupies a pivotal role, facilitating the twin goals of robust trustworthiness and universal interoperability across the Trust over IP stack.
 For additional details on the reference architecture, please see Section 1.2.